 Heiferman thought of the idea for Meetup following the 9/11 terrorist attack on the Twin Towers.
 Following the attack, Heiferman met some of his neighbors for the first time and realized the interests they had in common.
 He also believed that the attack had destroyed a bit of the community feel of America, and was determined to bring that sense of community back.
 Heiferman founded the company with five other co-founders, and quickly found funding from private investors.

 As for the ownership of Meetup, Heiferman sold the brand to the controversial co-working company WeWork (NYSE: WE) back in 2017.
 In turn, WeWork sold Meetup to a New York focused venture capital fund called AlleyCorp in 2020.
 Through this all, Heiferman remains the Chairman of the company, which is always a positive for potential investors.
 At the time of the sale to AlleyCorp, Meetup had over 49 million registered users.
-It also has an enterprise solutions segment that serves companies like Adobe, Google, Microsoft, IBM, and Twitter.
+It also has an enterprise solutions segment that serves companies like Adobe, Google, Microsoft, IBM, LinkedIn, and Twitter.

 Despite Meetup being acquired by two different companies, neither of them has brought the brand to the public market.
 WeWork acquired the company in 2017 but was not yet a publicly-traded company as it debuted earlier in 2021.
 AlleyCorp is a private investment fund so there is little chance that it would put Meetup on the stock market either.

 It also does not seem like Heiferman himself is interested in taking Meetup public as he has been running the company for more than twenty years now.
 But hey, as we always say at the Bullish Bears, anything can happen.
 You never know when Meetup will be acquired again and a new ownership group will have other ideas for the company.